 On the flip side, you might be looking for a way to make your monthly student loan payment during a month when your checking account isn’t quite as full as you’d like.

 So is it even possible to pay down your student loans with a credit card?
-The short answer is yes, but make sure you have all the information.
+The short answer is that it’s not possible to do so on federal student loans, though there may be ways to do so on some private student loans.

 Can I Make a Student Loan Payment With My Credit Card?

-Federal student loan servicers as a rule do not allow credit card payments directly.
-In order to pay student loans with a credit card, payments have to go through a third-party platform, for a fee.
+Federal student loan servicers, as a rule, do not allow credit card payments directly.
+In order to pay student loans with a credit card, payments have to go through a third-party platform for a fee – which would usually negate any points you might have earned from using your card to pay off your loans.
+And if you’re keeping a balance rather than paying off your credit card bill immediately, you’ll have to contend with high credit card interest rates.